Nkethaeus/Kaffee-Analyzer/README.md

   <img src="https://github.com/DecPotein/Kaffee-Analyzer/assets/81295133/9ffd4404-5067-44c1-a762-6d7783f735f3" alt="Kaffee Analyzer logo"/>
 </p>

 Kaffee Analyzer is a lexical, syntax, and semantic analyzer developed for the purpose of parsing programs written in our custom programming language, Kaffee.
-This tool has been developed to fulfill the requirements of a university subject.
+The name 'Kaffee' is derived from the German word for 'coffee,' which serves as the inspiration for our project.
+This choice was influenced by our use of Java, with its logo famously depicting a coffee mug.

 ## Overview